Kevinpgalligan/RedditBotBuilder/README.md

 I am fed up with battling the multiprocessing module, PRAW (which does not support multiprocessing) and the Reddit API.
 So here is where I officially call it quits.

 It hasn't been totally unproductive, however.
-Some of the lessons I learned:
+Some of the lessons that might be gleaned from my experience:

 * Dive into the most ambiguous and challenging parts of a project first, as they might kill the project at a later stage, wasting your earlier effort.
 * Don't focus on code quality (unit tests, refactoring, optimization, etc) during the prototyping phase, since